 Blackwater Falls State Park is just north of Davis, with hiking trails and a big waterfall.
-We left the park for our last day and when it was dreary and rainy, all we could bear was a quick jaunt down to the falls viewing platform.
+We left the park for our last day when it was dreary and rainy, and all we could bear was a quick jaunt down to the falls viewing platform.
 Thanks to the weather, though, we had the waterfall all to ourselves!

 Walking, shopping, relaxing

 The tiny town of Thomas is two miles north of Davis.
 It has a quaint two-block downtown strip of historic buildings housing antique shops, art galleries, cafes, a small grocery, and a music venue.
 While on the interesting, well-signed (but without any internet presence at all, apparently) walking tour of the historic area, we puttered around a couple shops, admired artwork at Creature, and had coffee and wifi at TipTop.